avosalmon/artisan-airlines/app-modules/checkin/README.md

 - The user provides the booking details
 - The user clicks the "check in" button
 - The check in is processed and the user can download the boarding pass
-- The `BookingCheckedIn` event is dispatched and the booking module updates the booking status to `checked_in`
+- The `BookingCheckedIn` event is dispatched and the booking module updates the status of the passenger to `checked_in`